ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/apps-developed-with-application-craft/enabling-device-features.html.markdown

 </td>
 <td width="617">
-    when building for Android, you can set the version Code.
+    When building for Android, you can set the version Code.
 For more information on Android's versionCode attribute, see <a href="http://developer.android.com/tools/publishing/versioning.html">http://developer.android.com/tools/publishing/versioning.html</a> .
 Supported in <a href="/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/">AC Mobile Build</a>

 </td>
 </tr>